imperva/stepping/README.md

 - All2AllDistributionStrategy: This policy is the default and the simplest one.
 It is designed to send the same data to each Step that is registered to the specific 'Subject'

-- EvenDistributionStrategy - This policy is the default behaviour used for Duplicated Nodes (more about this in the next paragraph).
+- EvenDistributionStrategy - This policy comes in handy is use cases where we use Duplicated *stateless* Nodes (more about this in the next paragraph).
 In this case each duplicated node will get an even chunk of data.

+- SharedDistributionStrategy - This policy comes in handy is use cases where we use Duplicated *stateless* Nodes (more about this in the next paragraph).
+By using the SharedDistributionStrategy, Stepping will make sure that all the nodes competes on the same poll of events in a "First come, first start" manner.
+This is the default behaviour used for Duplicated Nodes.

 Stepping enables consumers to specify their own behaviour be supply a custom Distribution Policy.
 The Distribution Policy must implements the IDistributionStrategy interface, and configure the Step's configuration: